 It's been in the news numerous times, typically associated with product recalls.
 It's E. coli, or formally known as the pathogen Escherichia coli O157:H7 (O157), a bacteria found in the intestines of animals and humans.

 It’s no secret that consumers are asking more questions about how their food is produced.
 In Missouri, a handful of agriculture groups are trying to make sure the answers come from farmers, and they’re capitalizing on the traditions of St. Louis Cardinals baseball and June Dairy Month in the process.

 When calves are scarce and prices are high, interest in preconditioning programs – despite data showing their economic benefits – is diminished.

 Getting through one of the toughest droughts most of us can remember can prove to be quite a challenge.
-Even if rains continue to fall, the effects of the drought will be with us much longer and resources still need careful management to minimize losses.
+It is easy to hope the drought is going away with the cooler than normal August temperatures and abnormal rainfall compared to July.
 Most livestock producers are concerned with feeding animals and are often caught up in seeing them as the final product.
 As tough as the decision is to sell off some animals due to drought, the real product being produced is forages.
 Livestock are only a conversion factor to get the forages into a more marketable form.
 It is very difficult to sell off pasture and get more after the drought.
 Therefore, pasture care and management for survival, plus performance to feed animals is critical.
 Too often pastures are viewed as just at the mercy of Mother Nature and we get what we get.
 However, some folk’s pastures just never seem to be so impacted as others, therefore, management inputs must be important.